josephsmartinez/FallSemester2018/DataBases/Chapter_2.md

 3. What is an unnormalized relation?
 Is it a relation according to the definition of the word relation?

-4. Hoe is the term attribute used in the relation model?
+4. How is the term attribute used in the relation model?
 What is a more common name for attribute?

 5. Describe the shorthand representation of the structure of a relational database.
 Illiterate this technique by representing the database for Colonial Adventure Tours shown in Figures 1-15 through 1-19 in Chapter 1.